Roost to Run: The Elements of Perfect Chicken Coop Design

 Calculating Chicken Square Footage

-As a general rule of thumb, each chicken needs about 2-3 square feet of space inside the coop.
-This might seem generous, but happy, stress-free chickens are less likely to engage in destructive behaviors.
-Additionally, a spacious coop allows for better air circulation, reducing the risk of respiratory issues.
+As a general rule, the coop should have about two to three square feet of space for each chicken.
+This might seem like a lot, but happy, stress-free chickens are less likely to engage in destructive behaviors.
+A large coop also lets more air flow, which lowers the risk of respiratory problems.

 Don’t Forget the Run